-Ban Boet Beach — locally known as Tham Thong-Bang Boet Beach — stretches for around 8 kilometres of fine white sand along the Gulf of Thailand in Pathio District, about 84km south of Chumphon Town via Highway 3180.
-The beach faces east, giving calm conditions and good swimming for much of the year, and it remains far less visited than the province’s better-known shores.
+Ban Boet Beach — known locally as Hat Tham Thong-Bang Boet — runs along the Gulf of Thailand in Pathio District, Chumphon, roughly 80 kilometres south of Chumphon Town via Highway 3180.
+The beach faces east, which keeps the water calm for swimming most of the year, and it sees far fewer visitors than Thung Wua Laen Beach and the province’s other better-known shores.

-Facilities are minimal: a handful of simple restaurants near the beach serve fresh seafood and basic Thai dishes, and local fishing boats work the waters offshore.
-Casuarina trees along parts of the shore offer natural shade.
-The name Bang Boet — roughly “place of bombs” — reflects the area’s history as an Allied bombing target during the Second World War.
+Facilities stay minimal: a handful of simple restaurants near the beach serve fresh seafood and basic Thai dishes, and small fishing boats work the waters offshore.
+Casuarina trees along parts of the shore give some natural shade, though pine and casuarina planting elsewhere on the dune is itself a conservation concern — introduced trees compete with the native dune plants DMCR is trying to protect.

-The dry season from November to April brings the calmest seas and clearest skies.
-Getting here requires your own transport; follow Highway 3180 through Pathio District and look for signs toward Pak Khlong Subdistrict.
+The dry season from November to April brings the calmest seas and clearest skies for a visit.
+Getting here requires your own transport — follow Highway 3180 through Pathio District and watch for signs toward Pak Khlong Subdistrict; there’s no direct public transport to the beach itself.

 Location & Directions